-The biggest opportunities for SMS Customer Service
+What are the biggest opportunities for SMS Customer Service?

 In addition to reaching customers through a vehicle they are using repeatedly throughout the day, messages sent through SMS chatbots offer two incredible opportunities to transform customer service: offering proactive support and eliminating hold times from other channels.

 SMS opens the door for proactive, predictive and preventative support

 SMS chatbots improve response times

 The opportunities to step in at critical moments along the customer journey are bountiful on SMS.
 People have their phones with them at all times: 75% say they are addicted7 ( tapping, touching, or swiping their phone a 2,617 times per day8) and SMS open rates are as high as 98%4.
 But beyond accessibility, the real magic comes from the built in sensors that provide rich contextual insight into a person’s current situation – with opportunities to either surprise and delight or prevent a problem.

 An airline, for instance, could recognize that a person is stuck in traffic and going to miss a flight from data from a phone’s location, gyroscope and accelerometer sensors.
 The airline could then proactively text rebooking options through an sms bot.
 A hotel, on the other hand, could send a text when a person’s flight arrives early at the airport, offering an early check-in.